 What needs planning permission?

-- carry out engineering or excavation works
+- carrying out engineering or excavation works

 - agricultural or forestry related buildings and private ways

 - erecting or extending any other form of building or structure whether residential, industrial or commercial, including renewable energy developments